OrianaVenture/VentureValheim/Progression/README.md

 ## Changelog

+### 0.2.4

+* Fixed an issue where item upgrades were not checked for locking.
+Will now correctly identify item level and will lock items based on current summation of crafting ingredients for items.

 ### 0.2.3

 * Removed the Qualifying keys feature added in 0.1.1, mod will now correctly identify world modifiers without further configuration